yordanlp/LoadBalancer/README.md

 ### Important (HostService)

-HostService is a Singleton service that has a method called UpdateHosts which is a background task that runs every minute and reads the hosts from the database and performs the health check on them and has a way to select the next host.
+HostService is a Singleton service that has a method called UpdateHosts which is a background task that runs every minute and reads the hosts from the database and performs the health check on them and has a method to return the next host.